 - Continue to comply with the FHWA guidelines on the CMP. - CMP Analyses: As necessary, staff will continue to identify, screen, and prioritize strategies to alleviate measured congestion.
 Various types of data will be collected to identify priority areas.
-The data includes: - Turning Movement Counts: Observation of peak travel period traffic flows, physical intersection inventories and signal timing & phasing data will be utilized to conduct capacity analyses (LOS) at identified critical intersections.

-- Travel Time & Delay Studies: Roadway segments observed in the field and analyzed to determine where congestion exists.
-Improvement options suggested as appropriate to address mobility deficiencies. - MassDOT-maintained Park and Ride Utilization Studies: Coordinate with MassDOT when collecting data to monitor utilization of Park and Ride lots. - Bottlenecks: Identify likely locations in the CMRPC region.
-Collect data to suggest potential improvement options. - Bicycle and Pedestrian Counts: Collect as part of a TMC.
+The data includes: - Turning Movement Counts: Observation of peak travel period traffic flows, physical intersection inventories and signal timing & phasing data will be utilized to conduct capacity analyses (LOS) at identified critical intersections. - Travel Time & Delay Studies: Roadway segments observed in the field and analyzed to determine where congestion exists.
+Improvement options suggested as appropriate to address mobility deficiencies. - MassDOT-maintained Park and Ride Utilization Studies: Coordinate with MassDOT when collecting data to monitor utilization of Park and Ride lots. - Bottlenecks: Identify likely locations in the CMMPO region.
+Collect data to suggest potential improvement options.

+- Bicycle and Pedestrian Counts: Collect as part of a TMC.
 These field observations help determine if the intersection is a high multi-modal activity location. - WRTA Fixed-Route Buses: Analyze bus routes to determine those roadway segments exhibiting congestion based on on-time performance data. - Traffic Volumes: Consider high volume roadways as part of the criteria used to identify congestion. - Safety Analysis: Identify areas with a high number of crashes. - Accessibility to Jobs: Using data provided by MassDOT, include accessibility to jobs analysis to determine potential congested corridors.
-The Accessibility Observatory data could also be used to identify where congestion contributes most to decreased access to jobs across the region. - Regional Integrated Transportation Information System (RITIS): Provided by MassDOT, this tool is used to help determine congested corridors. - The results of the regional Travel Demand Model maintained by staff will continue to be used to screen all roadway segments, major intersections, and bottleneck locations in the region's federal-aid highway system.
-A 2015 base-year model is used to identify roadway segments where congestion currently exists or is projected to occur by 2040. - Continue to research additional techniques used to determine CMP strategy effectiveness.
-Currently, the TIP is used to determine if implemented improvements have in fact reduced congestion on the region's roadways, specifically in the immediate project area. - Reaffirmed by the BIL, staff will continue to follow the evolution of applicable CMPrelated Performance Measures by US DOT.
-Staff anticipates working with MassDOT through the Transportation Manager's Group to continue the evolution of PBPP through the use of the nationally-required measures, targets and periodic evaluations to assess the results of the region's ongoing priority CMP activities.
+The Accessibility Observatory data could also be used to identify where congestion contributes most to decreased access to jobs across the region. - Regional Integrated Transportation Information System (RITIS): Provided by MassDOT, this tool is used to help determine congested corridors.

+The results of the regional Travel Demand Model maintained by staff will continue to be used to screen all roadway segments, major intersections, and bottleneck locations in the region's federal-aid highway system.
+A 2020 base-year model is used to identify roadway segments where congestion currently exists or is projected to occur by 2050.

+- Collect data at TIP project locations to compare delays before and after the improvements were implemented. - Reaffirmed by the BIL, staff will continue to follow the evolution of applicable CMP-related Performance Measures by US DOT.
+Staff anticipates working with MassDOT through the Transportation Manager's Group to continue the evolution of PBPP through the use of the nationally required measures, targets and periodic evaluations to assess the results of the region's ongoing priority CMP activities.

-- 1. Develop CMP-related analyses, maps, and graphics for use in the Long-Range Transportation Plan 1^{st} and 2^{nd} Quarter, FFY 2023 - 2.
-Use of established CMP performance measures and targets to help prioritize TIP and LRTP implementation projects 2^{nd} and 3^{rd} Quarter, FFY 2023 - 3.
-Identify one (1) priority location for study to determine the level of congested conditions observed/verified in the field.
-Analyses will be conducted for the identified location and a findings summary will be produced.
-A range of suggested low-cost TSM strategies or, if determined necessary, higher-cost improvement options will be produced for the consideration of MassDOT and the host communities 3rd and 4th Quarter, FFY 2023 - 4.
-Analysis of data, mapping and integration with other Management System and Performance-Based Planning & Programming data Ongoing - 5.
-Refine and evolve CMP Performance Measures, as necessary Ongoing
+- Compile Annual CMP Progress Report that includes analyses, maps, and graphics.
+1st Quarter, FFY 2024 - 2.
+Use of established CMP performance measures and targets to help prioritize TIP and LRTP implementation projects.
+2^{nd} and 3^{rd} Quarter, FFY 2024 - 3.
+Create a prioritized listing of bottlenecks for the CMMPO region.
+3rd and 4th Quarter, FFY 2024 - Analysis of data, mapping and integration with other Management System and Performance-Based Planning & Programming data. - Ongoing - 5.
+Refine and evolve CMP Performance Measures, as necessary.
+Ongoing